andrewdalpino/DataLoader-PHP/README.md

 ```

 ## Getting Started
 First, you need to create a batch function that will perform the duty of loading the buffered entities from storage when the time comes.
-You are free to implement the batch function how you wish, however, it **must** return an array of entities.
+You are free to implement the batch function how you wish, however, it **must** return an array.

 ```php
 $batchFunction = function ($keys) {